Skip to main content

 LDAP Server

-Many systems like Nexus support ldap authentication.
-A simple ldap server is also implemented in Casdoor, which supports bind and search operations.
+Many systems, like Nexus, support LDAP authentication.
+Casdoor also implements a simple LDAP server, which supports bind and search operations.

-The following describes how to connect to the ldap server in Casdoor and implement simple login authentication.
+This document describes how to connect to the LDAP server in Casdoor and implement simple login authentication.

 LDAP Server Port

-The LDAP server listens on port 389 by default, you can change the default port by changing ldapServerPort in conf/app.conf.
+The LDAP server listens on port 389 by default.
+You can change the default port by modifying the ldapServerPort value in conf/app.conf.

-Similar to the ldap client in Casdoor, the users in the ldap server are all subclasses of poxisAccount.
+Similar to the LDAP client in Casdoor, the users in the LDAP server are all subclasses of posixAccount.

-When the server receives a set of data transmitted by the ldap, it will parse the cn and ou, where cn represents the username, ou represents the organization name.
-It doesn't matter what dc is.
+When the server receives a set of data transmitted by the LDAP, it will parse the cn and ou, where cn represents the username and ou represents the organization name.
+The dc does not matter.

-If it is a bind operation, the server will use Casdoor to verify the username and password and give the user permission in Casdoor.
+If it is a bind operation, the server will use Casdoor to verify the username and password and grant the user permission in Casdoor.

-If it is a search operation, the server will check whether the Search operation is legal according to the permissions given to the client by the bind operation and return a response.
+If it is a search operation, the server will check whether the search operation is legal, according to the permissions granted to the client by the bind operation, and return a response.

 info